mpicbg-csbd/unet-smfish-seg/notes/notes.md

 :TODO:
 You can fix this by figuring out the function (dataset,model) → (Max GPU memory usage, Max RAM Usage, Time taken).
 This shouldn't even be that hard to do!

-# Thu Mar  9 13:28:55 2017 -- Early stopping, weak models & proper scaling
+# Thoughts: Thu Mar  9 13:28:55 2017 -- Early stopping, weak models & proper scaling

 I submitted a job to the cluster last night: `results/bigim3/`.
 It was supposed to run for 300 epochs, but only ran for 18.
 There were no signs of error in the stderr log, or in stdout.